abrichr/recruiterbot/README.md

 something like "what technical positions are open", the "role_type" slot is filled directly and no follow-up is required.

-In either cas, the `ActionCheckPositions` class then gets the appropriate positions and fills the "positions" slot.
+In either case, the `ActionCheckPositions` class then gets the appropriate positions and fills the "positions" slot.
 Then, the `ActionUtterPositions` class formats the result depending on the number of positions available, and responds to the user.

 ## Application Status

-Checking the status of an application is implemented with four separate stories and corresponding utterances, one for each possible status (received, rejected, interview, or unknown).
-Although it is possible to implement this with a single story and an action that formats the response, this design did not result in enough training data for the bot to be reliable.

 Checking the status of an application requires that the user provide their name.
 This is handled by the `ApplicationStatusForm`, which has `PERSON` as